Dear St Martha’s Parents and Carers,

 I am James Varghese, currently working as a certified Electrician.
 I had two children finished from St Martha's School.
 I am also a member of Charitable organisation Knights of St Columba Council No.319 as a Welfare Officer which is based on Holy Family Catholic Church at King's Lynn.
 I have a passion in servicing the local community, so I am here.

-Lisa Austin - Associate Governor
+Lisa Austin - Co-opted and Safeguarding Governor

 I joined the governing body in 2022.
 I have two children, Henry and George.
 Henry is a pupil at St Martha’s and we are hoping George will be joining Reception in September.
 My husband works as a Teacher at a local secondary school and I work as a Senior Lawyer for Norfolk County Council.

 I joined the governors because I wanted to play a more active role in the school.